petrlr14/petrlr14/README.md

 - ⚡ Fun facts:
   -  I really like front-end development, but when it comes to self thought designs I'm the less creative person you will ever meet in your life.
 You can tell just looking at this README 😔
   - Javascript is so weird.
 I love it.
-  - I have a blog about everything and nothing at the same time.
-You can check it out at [pedrogas.me](https://pedrogas.me)